tang3w/tang3w.github.com/_posts/2014-12-03-coslayout:-an-ios-layout-library.markdown

 `%h`             | `UIView *` | Height of view
 `%f`             | `float`    | Fixed length on screen

 It is worth mentioning that, format specifier also create a dependency between two views: the layout view and the other view given by additional argument.
-In `CSLayout`, the dependencies is presented by DAG.
-So `CSLayout` do not support the circular dependencies.
+In `COSLayout`, the dependencies is presented by DAG.
+So `COSLayout` do not support the circular dependencies.
 When superview needs layout, all layouts of subviews will solve it's constraints according to the dependencies.

 ### Constraint value expression